claui/vscode-mdmonthly/mdmonthly/CONTRIBUTING.md

 `@yarnpkg` scopes but excludes Yarn itself (see the `yarn upgrade-yarn-itself` section).

-Also excluded is the `@types/vscode` package.
-For details, see section _Upgrading the VS Code API_.

 ### yarn upgrade-yarn-itself

 To upgrade Yarn PnP to the latest available version, run the